jacklangille/slam/README.md

 # Visual Intertial - Simultaneous Localization and Mapping (VI-SLAM) from Scratch!
+(HEAVY WIP)
 ### SLAM
 - SLAM is a technique used to build a map of an unknown environment while simultaneously keeping track of the camera's position within it.